 This study was done in collaboration with David Sobel at Brown University.

-Several of our studies probe the link between preschoolers' abilty to control their own minds and bodies and their ability to pretend.
+Several of our studies probe the link between the ability to control one's own mind and body and other cognitive abilities.
 Our results strongly suggest that having good control is good for pretending!
-And, we have found a similar relationship between preschoolers' posocial behaviors, like helping and sharing, and good inhibitory control.
+And, we have found a similar relationships between inhibitory control and preschoolers' prosocial behaviors, like helping and sharing, as well as adolescents' abstract reasoning.

 How does pretend play influence literacy skills in preschool?